esoterik0/ListMaster/README.md

 ### Menus

 #### File
-- New / Clear data - gives you an empty database
+- New / Clear database - gives you an empty database
-- Reset to defaults - load the mazerats deafults
+- Reset to defaults - replace the contents with the mazerats deafults
-- Load - load a previously saved data base
+- Load database - load a previously saved data base
-- Import Database - import and merge databases
+- Import database - import and merge databases
 - Save - Save the database to default name
 - Save as - Save the database to specified name
 - Save & Quit - Save the data base and quit